-Some series in the series of 1898 (2004), exhibit prepared by Fred Fawn.
-Published by BNAPS, Exhibit series #32, 154+ii pp, 81⁄2''×11'', soft cover, O-ring binding.
+Consider the part of the part of 1898 (2004), exhibit prepared by Fred Fawn.
+Published by BNAPS, Exhibit series #32, 154+ii pp, 81⁄2"×11", soft cover, O-ring binding.
 Available from BNAPS Book Department in colour.

-WHEN the Imperial penny post scheme (2¢ for a single-weight letter between the participating British dominions and colonies) was announced for late 1898, Canada responded by issuing the 2¢ map stamp.
-This has been described as the first Christmas stamp (XMAS 1898 appears on the stamp), but of course it was intended to pay the Empire rate.
+THEN the Imperial penny post scheme (2¢ for a single-weight letter between the participating British dominions and colonies) was announced for late 1898, Canada responded by issuing the 2¢ map stamp.
+This has been described as the first Christmas stamp (xmas 1898 appears on the stamp), but of course it was intended to pay the Empire rate.
 The rate abroad to participating jurisdictions began 25 December 1898.
 (Owing to a bureaucratic mix-up, the 3¢ domestic rate did not change until 1 January 1899; thus for one week, it cost more to mail a letter from Toronto to Hamilton than from Halifax to India.)